-If the late 1950s were a nadir, the early 1960s introduced far-reaching concurrent reforms to medical education, workforce inequalities and the shape of hierarchical regionalism.
+Whilst the 1950s were a nadir, the 1960s provided a zenith through concurrent reforms to medical education, workforce inequalities and the shape of hierarchical regionalism.
 These interrelated changes served as a stimulus to modernisation and afforded both medical leaders and consultants within Lancashire and Westmorland the opportunity to finally advance longstanding ambitions.

-Modernisation began with a sustained critique of the conservative assumptions upon which the 1957 report had been made, although its Chair, former Conservative Minister of Health Henry Willink, deflected the blame onto the machinations of the British Medical Association.19 However, of far greater concern was the growing number of trained doctors who were emigrating overseas, largely to the United States and the Dominions of Canada, Australia, New Zealand, and South Africa.20 The deeply nationalistic planning assumptions on medical educational needs were challenged in subsequent reports on the organisation of medical services in 1960 and 1963, along with growing criticism of the substance of medical school curricula and postgraduate training opportunities outside of London.21 The outcome of these deliberations was not action, but yet another inquiry, the Royal Commission on Medical Education chaired by Lord Alexander Todd in 1964.
-This examined the number of medical schools as part of its terms of reference in expanding the quantity and quality of medical students.
+This began with a critique of the assumptions underpinning the 1957 report, although its author – former Conservative Minister of Health Henry Willink – deflected blame onto the BMA (British Medical Association).15 However, more concerning was the growing number of newly trained doctors who were emigrating overseas.16 This challenged the nationalistic planning assumptions on medical educational needs which were repeated in subsequent reports on the organisation of services in 1960 and 1963, along with criticism of outdated medical curricula and postgraduate training opportunities outside London.17 The outcome of these deliberations was yet another inquiry, the Royal Commission on Medical Education, chaired by Lord Alexander Todd in 1964 which examined the numbers of medical schools as part of its terms of reference.18

 Alongside developments within medical education were those of higher education.
-Responding to a growing gulf between the demand for university places and their provision, the 1963 Robbins Report recommended a radical expansion in student numbers combined with the foundation of seven new universities.22 Each of the seven new universities – East Anglia, Essex, Kent, Sussex, Warwick, York and Lancaster, the seventh and last23 – were approved by the University Grants Committee (UGC), which oversaw and funded higher education in Britain, prior to the publication of the report.
-This occurred as more university colleges obtained the status of university after the Second World War including Nottingham in 1948, Southampton in 1952, Leicester in 1957, and Keele in 1962 among others.24, 25, 26, 27 More would obtain university status following the recommendations of the Robbins Report throughout the 1960s.22 In terms of medical education, this afforded an unprecedented opportunity to alter the balance of the civic provincial centres which formed the established nuclei of hierarchical regionalism on the cusp of the Royal Commission led by Lord Todd.
+Responding to a growing gulf between the demand for university places and provision, the 1963 Robbins Report recommended a radical expansion in student numbers and the creation of seven new universities: East Anglia, Essex, Kent, Sussex, Warwick, York and Lancaster.19 This occurred as more university colleges obtained university status including Nottingham in 1948, Southampton in 1952, Leicester in 1957, and Keele in 1962 among others.20-23 For medical education, this afforded an opportunity to challenge the provincial universities as the established nuclei of hierarchical regionalism on the cusp of the Royal Commission.

-The balance of provincial centres was also being altered with the announcement of a major programme of investment and rationalisation in NHS capital by the Minister of Health Enoch Powell: the 1962 Hospital Plan.28 Following nearly fifteen years of a parsimonious and reactive approach to hospital planning from 1948 to 1962, the Ministry sought to rationalise, modernise, and centralise acute services run by RHBs and their HMCs, and consolidate teaching hospitals run by BoGs.
-The Ministry relied upon proposals from RHBs and BoGs based upon their own central guidance, upper project financial limits, and bed estimates for the local population.29, 30 This was also something of a wish list, and the Ministry asked RHBs to rank projects by order of priority.
-This meant that HMCs were used as de facto territories for planning purposes with the Ministry, guidance inferring that each of these should have one single general hospital providing a full suite of diagnostic and treatment services for the population, generally around 200,000 to 300,000.
-This principal was later affirmed by the 1969 Bonham Carter Report which revised but upheld the model of the district general hospital.31
+The balance of provincial centres was further altered with a major programme of investment and rationalisation in NHS capital: the 1962 Hospital Plan.24 Following nearly fifteen years of a parsimonious hospital planning, the Ministry embarked upon a radical transformation of acute services run by RHBs and their HMCs, and consolidated teaching hospitals run by BoGs.
+The Ministry relied upon proposals from RHBs and BoGs within centrally determined financial limits, bed estimates for the local population, and building guidance.25 These plans were a wish list, and the Ministry asked regions to rank projects by priority.
+This meant that HMCs became de facto territories for planning purposes with central guidance inferring that each should have one general hospital providing a full suite of diagnostic and treatment services for the population of around 250,000.
+This principle of the district general hospital was later affirmed by the 1969 Bonham Carter Report which revised but upheld the model.26